 Medical Withdrawal and Refund: Conditions and Information

 - The medical situation may apply to the student or the student’s family, which includes parents/step-parents, siblings, children, spouse, or domestic partner.

 - The college generally does not approve medical withdrawals and refunds for chronic health conditions, or health conditions known to the student at the start of the quarter.
 The college considers exceptions on a case-by-case basis using the appeal process.

-- Students that require accommodations based on a disability should register with the Disability Resource Center (DRC) before the start of the quarter.
-A medical refund is not usually considered an accommodation, but may be approved if an unusual or unexpected situation occurs related to the disability.
+- A medical withdrawal and refund does not generally meet the definition of an accommodation for a documented disability, but may be approved if an unusual or unexpected situation occurs related to the disability.

-Last Updated February 9, 2018
+Last Updated February 25, 2022